jpetris/interview-prep-guide/README.md

 Even then, you don't want to miss the chance to use this short introduction for showcasing your strenghts and interest.

 **What they want to know**
-- Who you are professionally - your background, skills, and career path.
+- **Who you are professionally** -  your background, skills, and career path.
-- Why you are here - what led you to the role and company.
+- **Why you are here** - what led you to interview for the role and company.
-- What you bring to the table - how your experience aligns with their needs.
+- **What you bring to the table** - how your experience aligns with their needs.

 **How to structure your answer**